mktcode/insights/README.md

 A user's reputation is based on activity over time and the number of followers and followers's followers.

-## Repsotiroy
+## Repository

-### Actitivty
+### Activity

-A repositories activity is based on the number of commits, issues and pull requests (and comments) and discussions.
+A repository's activity is based on the number of commits, issues and pull requests (and comments) and discussions.

 ### Growth